silverstripe/cwp/docs/en/03_How_tos/caching.md

-title: Caching
+title: HTTP Caching
-summary: Improve performance with caching.
+summary: Improve performance with HTTP caching layers built into CWP

-# Caching your website
+# HTTP Caching

-This page describes the different types of caching that can be used on CWP:
+This page describes how you can use **Transparent HTTP caches** to speed up your website.

- * **Transparent caches** are a black-box solution which can be interacted with through the HTTP headers - it's always-on and external to the instances.
+These caches are a black-box solution which can be interacted with through the HTTP headers They're always-on and external to the instances.
- * **Partial caching** is a feature of the SilverStripe templates allowing developers to cache repetitive content blocks - such as menus.

 Most caching is disabled by default in CWP to avoid accidental information leaks.
 As a CWP developer, you can make your site significantly faster